Yogarine/sonarr-docker/README.md

-# Docker image for Radarr
+# Docker image for Sonarr